Kevin C Stagl

 Selected Publications

-The 56 journal articles, book chapters, technical reports, and presentations he has coauthored are since cited 3,800+ instances.
+58 journal articles, book chapters, technical reports, and presentations cited 5k instances.
 His findings and lessons learned appear in the Journal of Applied Psychology, Leadership Quarterly, Organizational Frontiers Series, International Journal of Training & Development, International Review of Industrial and Organizational Psychology, and Human Factors, including:

 Stagl, K. C., Sheehan, J., Fowlkes, J., Shrader, D., Rosopa, P. J., & Jentsch, F. (2010, August).
 Engineering the evolution of expertise: Enhancing unmanned aircraft system operator and crew effectiveness.
 Paper presented at the annual meeting of the Association for Unmanned Vehicle Systems International, Denver, CO.